 Fortunately for real estate investors, inflation increases the value of owned assets.
 This creates a hedge, safeguarding their portfolios from the harmful effects that other capital markets face.
 Even some foreign investors look to the U.S. real estate market as a safe haven in these conditions.
 Many investors have raised rents in accordance with inflation as a way to guarantee short-term returns.
 After all, real estate can only act as a hedge when rent increases outpace the spike in operating costs.

 When it comes to new deals, though, inflation will continue to cast a spotlight on cost as a primary consideration.
 In this inflationary environment, the cost of capital is high.
-Consequently, investors considering new transactions must be scrupulous in vetting each deal to ensure that high costs are aligned with their strategies and terms pencil out.
+Consequently, investors considering new real estate acquisition transactions must be scrupulous in vetting each deal to ensure that high costs are aligned with their strategies and terms pencil out.
 Relying on a deal management platform to track, manage and execute these transactions creates clearer visibility for future projections.

 In Response to New Conditions, Retrades Might Become the Norm